 Fred died at the British Queen in 1909 aged 71 years.

 Charlotte’s son Herbert came to the British Queen with her.
 He was given the name Antonious Dore Van Dyke Gipson at birth.
 But when he came to live in Meldreth, aged 6 years, he was known as Bertie Thurley.
 He then became known as Herbert Gipson and lived at the British Queen for the rest of his life.
-He was a skilled Carpenter and also farmed a small holding on Mettle Hill in Meldreth.
+He was a skilled carpenter and was commissioned by the Parish Council to make the parish’s funeral bier in 1921-22.
+Herbert also farmed a small holding on Mettle Hill in Meldreth.

 Charlotte ran the British Queen until her death in 1932.